 Restaurants in Beijing

 The large number of local dishes in Beijing has made for some of the longest menus in the world.
-While diners ponder over traditionally cooked meals or new takes on old favourites, eating out in Beijing will be like nowhere else in the world.
+Whether diners choose traditionally cooked meals or new takes on old favourites, eating out in Beijing will be like nowhere else in the world.
 From ingredients meant for royalty in Imperial Cuisine to the more 'mysterious' ingredients of a street-side Jianbing (savoury pancake), food preparation in Beijing adheres to old traditions that reflect culinary styles from all over China.

 Migrants have infused the city's cuisine with new cultures and tastes, reflected in the blossoming choices in Beijing restaurants.
-This includes western fine dining as many of Beijing's top hotels now recruit top internationally trained chefs and international-style restaurants open to enjoy success on their own.
+International-style restaurants are popping up all over the city, with top international chefs enjoying great success.

-More expensive restaurants in Beijing will generally accept credit cards, but street vendors and takeaways will expect cash.
-While hotel restaurants will sometimes include a 15 percent service charge, tipping is not expected in Beijing.
+More expensive restaurants in Beijing will generally accept credit cards, but street vendors and takeaway joints will expect cash.
+While hotel restaurants will sometimes include a 10 to 15 percent service charge, tipping is not generally expected in Beijing.

 The word is that this modest looking little courtyard restaurant has a flawless menu.
 Everything from their kangkung belacan (water spinach) to the spicy signature dish, the Kapitan chicken, is exquisite and their Malaysian chef takes great pride in his work.

 Chinese royalty were renowned picky eaters and ate only specialty dishes with carefully selected ingredients and even more carefully selected names.
 Such dining gave way to its own culinary tradition, which can be enjoyed at the enormous banquet-style dining hall with such imperial classics as 'jade phoenix returning to the royal'.
 Choosing from a huge selection of dishes is a fun way to eat like an emperor.